 - Full prompt and negative prompt, model name, seed, sampler, steps, aspect ratio.

-- A crop of the broken face at ~512x512 with measurement of pixel area.
+- A crop of the broken face at ~512x512 with the pixel area measured.

-- Whether other faces in your recent history broke the same way (model-wide pattern) or just this one (prompt-specific).
+- Whether other recent images broke the same way (model-wide pattern) or just this one (prompt-specific).

-- The intended use case (thumbnail, hero image, print) — determines how aggressive the fix needs to be.
+- The intended use case (thumbnail, hero image, print).
+This decides how aggressive the fix needs to be.

 Shortest path to fix

 Ordered by ROI.
-Step 1 alone clears ~70% of distorted-face cases.
+Step 1 alone clears the majority of distorted-face cases; Step 3 cleans up almost everything that survives it.

 Step 1: Tighten the framing